Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 12/01/2020

-It looks great, even in color your image reads well it's really neat (and +1 for the dragon ;p).
+It looks really good, and even with the color, the image is easy to read â itâs really cool (and +1 for the dragon ;p).

 Ăa rend super bien, mĂȘme Ă la couleur ton image se lit bien c'est vraiment chouette (et +1 pour le dragon ;p).